lukewarkentin/skrunchy2025/data-raw/README.md

 Notes:
 - Jack estimates at Tyee and in FN and Rec fisheries (based on length) include a large portion of age 4 fish.
 This file combines jack and large estimates, before age 3 fish are removed using age proportions (to account for age 4 fish in the original jack estimates based solely on length).
 - Recreational catch is estimated differently across the time series.
 See notes in file and Winther et al. 2024 Appendix 2, page 120 for details https://waves-vagues.dfo-mpo.gc.ca/library-bibliotheque/41241046.pdf
+- "Tyee Catch large not corrected",	"Tyee catch jacks not corrected", and	"Tyee catch Jacks + Large" are from FOS, and can be accessed multiple ways.
+"Detailed Salmon Testfish Catch" has it divided into jacks and large.
+- "Tyee catch Jacks + Large" can also be found by downloading the "Skeena Tyee Multipanel Catch Summary Export" (SQL ID: 8886) report and summing the "CHINOOK_TOTAL" column.

 # Folders